ABOUT TRAFTON ACADEMY

 Mrs. Susan B. Day became principal upon Dr. McDonald’s retirement.
 Mrs. Day has been associated with Trafton in one capacity or another (parent-volunteer-librarian-teacher-assistant principal) since 1985.
 She continues Dr. McDonald’s dream of providing a quality education in a family-like setting where children are encouraged to not only remain individuals but to excel academically.

 Pre-kindergarten three was added beginning with the 2017-2018 school year.
-Our teacher/student ratio remains low with pre-kindergarten three having a teacher and an aide to sixteen students.
+Our teacher/student ratio remains low with pre-kindergarten three having a teacher and two aides to eighteen students.
 Pre-kindergarten four and kindergarten have a teacher and an aide to twenty students.
-Grades first through fourth all have aides, either full-time or part-time, with twenty to twenty four students.
-Grades fifth through eighth have twenty to twenty-five students depending upon the needs of the class.
+Grades first and second have aides, either full-time or part-time, with twenty five students.
+Grades third through eighth have up to twenty-five students depending upon the needs of the class.